Terbang-Tinggi-App/Frontend-TerbangTinggi/README.md

 2. Run `npm install or yarn` on terminal
 3. Create new branch for your local development, e.g: `dev/your_name`
 4. After branch created, checkout to your new branch using `git checkout name_of_your_branch`
-5. After installed, run `npm start or yarn start` on terminal
+5. After installed, run `npm run dev or yarn dev` on terminal
 6. Open `http://localhost:3000` in your browser

 ## Contributing